-Your Graduate Program Coordinator can answer most questions and advise students on degree requirements, department procedures, or general issues about being a graduate student.
-All new students are expected to meet with her upon arrival as well as several times throughout your graduate career in order to best facilitate your program.
+Your Graduate Program Coordinators can answer most questions and advise students on degree requirements, department procedures, or general issues about being a graduate student.
+All new students are encouraged to meet with a Graduate Program Coordinator upon arrival as well as several times throughout their graduate career in order to best facilitate your program.

 Schedule an appointment online

-Current University students should schedule their advising appointment online.
+Current students in our programs should schedule their advising appointment online.

-Due to the COVID-19 pandemic, all appointments are currently being conducted over Zoom or the phone.
+Advising appointments will be offered both virtually and limited in-person (by request).
 Students must have either installed the Zoom for Meetings Desktop App or the Zoom Mobile App in order to attend the virtual appointment.
 We recommend using the desktop app.
 Detailed installation instructions can be found on OIT’s website.
 General Zoom help documentation can be found here.

 Graduate advising and mandated reporting